Savvythelegend/PGDocs/docs/instance_manager.md

 operation and then forcibly shut down.
 Such a timeout needs to be at least 15 seconds.

-!!!
-Important
+:::important
-    In order to avoid any data loss in the Postgres cluster, which impacts the database [RPO](before_you_start.md#rpo), don't delete the Pod where the primary instance is running.
+In order to avoid any data loss in the Postgres cluster, which impacts
+    the database [RPO](before_you_start.md#rpo), don't delete the Pod where the primary instance is running.
 In this case, perform a switchover to another instance first.